 - You must be prepared to undergo a comprehensive security assessment.

 “The cadetship program has given me some great experience working in a real dev team, giving me the opportunity to contribute to ASD's software projects.
 The flexible working arrangement allows me to keep a good balance between work, life and university.
 Through the program, I'm able to try a wide range of roles such as software development, user experience design and business analysis.
-This has been a great start to my career in the ICT industry and I'm excited to discover the opportunities available to me in the future as part of ASD.”
+This has been a great start to my career in the ICT industry and I'm excited to discover the opportunities available to me in the future as part of ASD.” - Michael, 20, discovered his interests and strengths in a variety of areas.

-This program is for anyone with a passion for ICT who is looking for a new and exciting career.
-Whether you are a school leaver or looking for a career change, if you have a passion for ICT, we encourage you to apply.
+As an apprentice at ASD, you will work on a range of projects that contribute to Australia’s national security, while being supported by ASD mentors and supervisors.
+Whether you are a school leaver or looking for a career change, if you have a passion for Australia’s national security, we encourage you to apply.

 You will work four days per week with the rest of your time dedicated to completing a Certificate IV (two years) or a Diploma (three years).
-ASD will pay for your studies as well as your work under a competitive remuneration package.
+ASD will pay for your studies as well as your work, under a competitive remuneration package.

-In addition to your formal studies, you’ll undertake an extensive internal training package where you can obtain nationally-recognised ICT qualifications.
+In addition to your formal studies, you’ll undertake an extensive internal training package where you can obtain nationally-recognised qualifications.

 What will I do?

-- networking
+- Logistics

-- programming
+- Security

 How do I apply?